greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_FUNCTION.html.md

 :   For information about using `EXECUTE ON` attributes, see [Notes](#section6).

+PARALLEL
+:   `PARALLEL UNSAFE` indicates that the function can't be executed in parallel mode and the presence of such a function in an SQL statement forces a serial execution plan.
+This is the default. `PARALLEL RESTRICTED` indicates that the function can be executed in parallel mode, but the execution is restricted to parallel group leader. `PARALLEL SAFE` indicates that the function is safe to run in parallel mode without restriction.
+:   Functions should be labeled parallel unsafe if they modify any database state, or if they make changes to the transaction such as using sub-transactions, or if they access sequences or attempt to make persistent changes to settings (e.g., `setval()`).
+They should be labeled as parallel restricted if they access temporary tables, client connection state, cursors, prepared statements, or miscellaneous backend-local state which the system cannot synchronize in parallel mode (e.g., `setseed()` cannot be executed other than by the group leader because a change made by another process would not be reflected in the leader).
+In general, if a function is labeled as being safe when it is restricted or unsafe, or if it is labeled as being restricted when it is in fact unsafe, it may throw errors or produce wrong answers when used in a parallel query.
+C-language functions could in theory exhibit totally undefined behavior if mislabeled, since there is no way for the system to protect itself against arbitrary C code, but in most likely cases the result will be no worse than for any other function.
+If in doubt, functions should be labeled as `UNSAFE`, which is the default.

 COST execution\_cost
-:   A positive number identifying the estimated execution cost for the function, in [cpu\_operator\_cost](https://www.postgresql.org/docs/12/runtime-config-query.html#GUC-CPU-OPERATOR-COST) units.
+:   A positive number identifying the estimated execution cost for the function, in units of [cpu\_operator\_cost](https://www.postgresql.org/docs/12/runtime-config-query.html).
 If the function returns a set, execution\_cost identifies the cost per returned row.
 If the cost is not specified, C-language and internal functions default to 1 unit, while functions in other languages default to 100 units.
-The planner tries to evaluate the function less often when you specify larger execution\_cost values.
+Larger values cause the planner to try to avoid evaluating the function more often than necessary.

+ROWS result\_rows
+:   A positive number giving the estimated number of rows that the planner should expect the function to return.
+This is only allowed when the function is declared to return a set.
+The default assumption is 1000 rows.

+SUPPORT support\_function
+:   The name \(optionally schema-qualified\) of a planner support function to use for this function.
+You must be superuser to use this option.

 configuration\_parameter
 value
 :   The `SET` clause applies a value to a session configuration parameter when the function is entered.
 The configuration parameter is restored to its prior value when the function exits. `SET FROM CURRENT` saves the value of the parameter that is current when `CREATE FUNCTION` is run as the value to be applied when the function is entered.
+:   If a `SET` clause is attached to a function, then the effects of a `SET LOCAL` command executed inside the function for the same variable are restricted to the function: the configuration parameter's prior value is still restored at function exit.
+However, an ordinary `SET` command \(without `LOCAL`\) overrides the `SET` clause, much as it would do for a previous `SET LOCAL` command: the effects of such a command will persist after function exit, unless the current transaction is rolled back.
+:   See [SET](SET.html) for more information about allowed parameter names and values.

 definition
 :   A string constant defining the function; the meaning depends on the language.
 It may be an internal function name, the path to an object file, an SQL command, or text in a procedural language.

+:   It is often helpful to use dollar quoting \(refer to [Dollar-Quoted String Constants ](https://www.postgresql.org/docs/12/sql-syntax-lexical.html#SQL-SYNTAX-DOLLAR-QUOTING) in the PostgreSQL documentation\) to write the function definition string, rather than the normal single quote syntax.
+Without dollar quoting, any single quotes or backslashes in the function definition must be escaped by doubling them.

 obj\_file, link\_symbol
 :   This form of the `AS` clause is used for dynamically loadable C language functions when the function name in the C language source code is not the same as the name of the SQL function.
-The string obj\_file is the name of the file containing the dynamically loadable object, and link\_symbol is the name of the function in the C language source code.
+The string obj\_file is the name of the file containing the dynamically loadable object, and is interpreted as for the [LOAD](LOAD.html) command.
+The string link\_symbol is the name of the function in the C language source code.
 If the link symbol is omitted, it is assumed to be the same as the name of the SQL function being defined.
 The C names of all functions must be different, so you must give overloaded SQL functions different C names \(for example, use the argument types as part of the C names\).
+:   When repeated `CREATE FUNCTION` calls refer to the same object file, the file is only loaded once per session.
+To unload and reload the file \(perhaps during development\), start a new session.
-It is recommended to locate shared libraries either relative to `$libdir` \(which is located at `$GPHOME/lib`\) or through the dynamic library path \(set by the `dynamic_library_path` server configuration parameter\).
-This simplifies version upgrades if the new installation is at a different location.
+:   Locating shared libraries either relative to `$libdir` \(which is located at `$GPHOME/lib`\) or through the dynamic library path \(set by the `dynamic_library_path` server configuration parameter\) will simplify version upgrades if the new installation is at a different location.

-describe\_function
-:   The name of a callback function to run when a query that calls this function is parsed.
-The callback function returns a tuple descriptor that indicates the result type.

-## <a id="section6"></a>Notes
+## <a id="section5o"></a>Overloading

-Any compiled code \(shared library files\) for custom functions must be placed in the same location on every host in your Greenplum Database array \(coordinator and all segments\).
-This location must also be in the `LD_LIBRARY_PATH` so that the server can locate the files.
-It is recommended to locate shared libraries either relative to `$libdir` \(which is located at `$GPHOME/lib`\) or through the dynamic library path \(set by the `dynamic_library_path` server configuration parameter\) on all coordinator segment instances in the Greenplum array.

-The full SQL type syntax is allowed for input arguments and return value.
-However, some details of the type specification \(such as the precision field for type numeric\) are the responsibility of the underlying function implementation and are not recognized or enforced by the `CREATE FUNCTION` command.

-Greenplum Database allows function overloading.
-The same name can be used for several different functions so long as they have distinct input argument types.
-However, the C names of all functions must be different, so you must give overloaded C functions different C names \(for example, use the argument types as part of the C names\).
+Greenplum Database allows function overloading; that is, the same name can be used for several different functions so long as they have distinct input argument types.
+Whether or not you use it, this capability entails security precautions when calling functions in databases where some users mistrust other users; refer to [Functions](https://www.postgresql.org/docs/12/typeconv-func.html) in the PostgreSQL documentation for more information.

 Two functions are considered the same if they have the same names and input argument types, ignoring any `OUT` parameters.
 Thus for example these declarations conflict: